phoenixshredds/Eff-s-Tecmo-Superbowl-Records/README.md

 [] Global search function with filters for teams, players, conferences, seasons, generations etc

-[] Consider a flex alternative to grid with more simple code.

 [x] Create a passer rating calculator with form inputs
     [x] Create Page
     [x] HTML/CSS Styles